-So unless you’re going to eat all the granola in one sitting (tempting, I know), you can keep it in an airtight container and store in a cool, dry place.
+So unless you're going to eat all the granola clusters in one sitting (tempting, I know), you can keep it in an airtight container and store in a cool, dry place.

-The main difference between this homemade keto granola and the regular kind is that this low carb version doesn’t get stale super quickly.
+The main difference between this homemade keto granola and the regular kind is that this low carb granola version doesn't get stale super quickly.